 One typical application is to consider an economy at the equilibrium at time 0, trigger a shock in first period, and study the trajectory of return to the initial equilibrium.
-To do that, one needs initval and shocks (see Section 4.8 [Shocks on exogenous variables], page 32).
+To do that, one needs initval and shocks (see Shocks on exogenous variables).

-Another one is to study, how an economy, starting from arbitrary initial conditions at time 0 converges toward equilibrium.
+Another one is to study how an economy, starting from arbitrary initial conditions at time 0 converges towards equilibrium.
 In this case models, the command histval permits to specify different historical initial values for variables with lags for the periods before the beginning of the simulation.
 Due to the design of Dynare, in this case initval is used to specify the terminal conditions.